 - How many calories does it take to burn one pound of fat?

 It takes 3,500 calories to gain or lose one pound.
 To lose one pound per week, you need to decrease your calories by 500 every day.
 This is usually done by cutting 250 calories out of your diet and burning the other 250 through activity.

 - How often should I work out?

-Those who are overweight or obese, the ACSM recommends getting 250 minutes of moderate intensity physical activity each week.
-Results in studies have shown that is this is followed; weight loss can be significant.
+For those who are overweight or obese, the ACSM recommends getting 250 minutes of moderate-intensity physical activity each week.
+Results in studies have shown that if this is followed; weight loss can be significant.

 - How much is a healthy amount of weight to lose per week?